ceandrade/brkga_mp_ipr_cpp/README.md

 | Let $A = (f_1, f_2, \ldots, f_n)$ and $A' = (f'_1, f'_2, \ldots, f'_n)$ be two vectors for $n$ functions $f_1, f_2, \ldots, f_n$. $A$ is lexicographical smaller than $A'$, i.e., $A < A'$ if and only if $f_1 < f'_1$, or $f_1 = f'_1$ and $f_2 < f'_2$, or $`\ldots, f_1 = f'_1, \ldots f_{n-1} = f'_{n-1}`$ and $f_n < f'_n$.|

-For instance, let's assume we have three minimizing objective functions and four solutions described in the following table:
+For instance, let's assume we have three minimizing objective functions and four solutions that are described in the following table:

 |Solution|$f_1$      |$f_2$      |$f_3$
 |--------|-----------|-----------|----------|